 From a practical viewpoint, partners should ensure they have thoroughly researched the culture and ethos of the new firm and that they are satisfied it is the right place for them – otherwise, they may quickly run into roadblocks, whether due to an inherent cultural mismatch or a lack of integration.
 In the current remote working environment, integration may be even more challenging, so partners need to be comfortable that, if they are going to take the risks outlined above to move to a competitor firm, it is worthwhile and will lead to a successful and sustainable relationship that can endure the difficulties posed by the Covid-19 pandemic, now and moving forward.

-If you are a partner considering a lateral move and/or require advice on the key issues and risks in relation to a proposed team move, or on any other issue covered in this alert, please get in touch with Partner David Fisher or Associate Pooja Dasgupta, both of whom specialise in partnership issues for partnerships, LLPs, partners and LLP members.
+If you are a partner considering a lateral move and/or require advice on the key issues and risks in relation to a proposed team move, or on any other issue covered in this alert, please get in touch with Partner David Fisher, who specialises in partnership issues for partnerships, LLPs, partners and LLP members.